 “I am going to get up on my soapbox again!!!

 I sincerely hope you do some serious research on the medications your gastro doctor prescribed for you.
 PPIs have a list of side effects as long as your arm.
 It is my presumption that it won’t be too many years from now that most PPIs (proton pump inhibitor drugs) will be recalled, just like Vioxx was several years back.
-They were not to be taken as a lifetime treatment for heartburn/acid reflux/GERD, just read the warning label in the package.
+They were not to be taken as a lifetime treatment for heartburn/acid reflux/GERD, just read the warning label located in the package.

 Gastroenterologists’ habit of prescribing proton pump inhibitor drugs

 Gastroenterologists certainly have their place in the area of digestive maladies.
 However, one must be aware that unless they are also surgeons, they are limited in how they can treat their patients.
 If you have a physical defect, or defects that are causing your problems (such as a hiatal hernia and or a damaged LES valve in your stomach that is allowing stomach acid to migrate upward into your esophagus), no pill or collection of pills is going to heal or correct those defects.

 The pills merely cover up some of the symptoms.
 The damage from the acid continues its destruction, be it in your esophagus, your lungs, your throat, the enamel on your teeth, your tongue, even your sinuses and your auditory nerves.
 Diet changes also may help the symptoms, but again, if there is physical damage to the LES, that physical damage will still drive symptoms – period!
 I equate it to having a leak in the gas line of your vehicle.
 You can change the brand of gasoline, but that isn’t going to make that leak seal up.